 It might seem like wedding rings only come in gold or platinum, but there a lot of other metals to choose from as well.
 With a variety of benefits and styles available, it’s worth your while to pick out something that suits your everyday life.

-The strongest and heaviest of all jewelry metals, platinum is a shiny, white metal that is widely considered to be the pinnacle of precious metals.
-It develops a nice patina over time, and its original luster can be easily returned with a quick polish.
+The strongest and heaviest of all jewellery metals, platinum is a shiny, white metal that is widely considered to be the pinnacle of precious metals.
+It develops a nice patina over time, and its original lustre can be easily returned with a quick polish.
 Platinum is thirty times rarer than gold, and its price reflects it.
-An excellent choice for the man who wants the finest jewelry metal money can buy.
+An excellent choice for the man who wants the finest jewellery metal money can buy.

 Named after the asteroid Pallas and one of the rarest metals in the world, palladium is one of the “Noble Metals,” due to its exceptional resistance to corrosion and oxidation.
 It’s lighter than platinum and bears a natural white shine that never tarnishes.
 Good for someone whose hands tend to be exposed to the elements.

 Super strong, scratch-resistant, and sporting a permanent polish, rings crafted from an alloy of carbon and elemental tungsten are as hardy as they come.
 They can be found in classy, understated grey or bright, lustrous white.
 It is tough but not shatterproof so avoid if you tend to work in fast-paced environments with hard, sharp surfaces, such as a factory floor or warehouse.

 Four times harder than platinum and extremely hard, cobalt can withstand a lot of abuse.
 It’s also much less dense than platinum and hypoallergenic to boot, making it ideal for someone with sensitive skin and someone with an active lifestyle.
 Cobalt rings come in a rich black or a light-catching white.
 Ideal for physicians and athletes.